ab2pentest/ab2.github.io/_posts/2021-06-22-VulnHub-venus-walkthrough.md

 >
 > Venus is a medium box requiring more knowledge than the previous box, "Mercury", in this series.
 There are two flags on the box: a user and root flag which include an md5 hash.

-This writeup is so live, I'll write all my failures and my success !
+This writeup is being created in real-time, so it includes a record of both my successes and failures as I progress through the challenge.
+This can be helpful for others to learn from my experience and understand the process I followed !

 ---------------
 # User(WebApp) part